Lebanon

 Recommendations

-- Lebanon should conclude and bring into force an Additional Protocol with the IAEA.
+Lebanon should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).